 Other supplemental nutrients can be beneficial for supporting sperm integrity, healthy testosterone levels, and normal methylation—all of which are essential for producing high-quality sperm.
 Proper methylation is necessary for fertilization.
 It doesn’t matter how high the sperm volume is if the DNA material that is transported isn’t of good quality.
 Active folate, not folic acid, is just as important for male fertility as it is for females.† Active B12 works with folate to support a healthy methylation cycle, so you need both of these together.†

 Supporting testosterone levels naturally does not only mean trying to increase them.
 Too much testosterone is just as bad for fertility as too little.† What you want is balance.
 Certain nutrients help the body to produce balanced hormones.
-These can include the minerals boron and zinc, as well as some herbs, like maca root, Panax ginseng, and Eurycoma longifolia extract.†
+These can include the minerals boronzinc, as well as some herbs, like maca root, Panax ginseng, and Eurycoma longifolia extract.†

 Acetyl-L-carnitine has antioxidant properties and plays a major role in how sperm are produced and mature.
 (6) Alpha-lipoic acid works as an antioxidant to protect sperm motility and viability, as well as supporting DNA integrity, by reducing oxidative damage factors.† (7)